bafulton/OfficeAddIns/To Do.md

 Unsolvable:
  - add link function should allow you to double-click an already selected cell to indicate it should be the link target
  - when headers are rolled forward, can they detect it's a new year and remind users to update risk levels?
+ - fix =LEN() #VALUE formula error in add header function (see errors folder) (tried to fix--LEN is returning error, but no idea why and Google is no help)